DHJKim321/HTB2022/README.md

 Who is your favourite historical character: Jesus Christ

-1. 3 pairs of randomly generated AND titles
-2. Game chooses a user at random.
+Overview: Game chooses a user at random.
 User inputs two false AND titles and one true.
 Everyone else chooses what the two falses and one true ones are.

 Game starts
 Everyone inputs: